-During the COVID-19 accreditation is via postage
+Due to the COVID-19 situation accreditation is by mail

 To ensure drivers who either require training to enable their certificates to be re-issued (certificates last three years) or require training to enable a new certificate to be issued, the VWMA has developed a course pack which will be mailed to your driver.

 Once restrictions ease, face to face PIW training will resume.